About This Chapter

 Evaluating Arguments and Reasoning - Chapter Summary

 This chapter on evaluating arguments and reasoning can teach you to determine whether facts and ideas are relevant to a text and to identify appeals to popularity or emotion.
 Our video lessons can also teach you to recognize statements that strengthen or weaken arguments.
-Other lessons in this chapter address the following objectives:
+By the end of this chapter you will be able to:

-- Evaluating the reasoning in a written passage
+- Evaluate the reasoning in a written passage

-- Examining relationships between specific and general ideas
+- Examine relationships between specific and general ideas

-- Deciding if ideas or information are relevant
+- Decide if ideas or information are relevant

-- Identifying logical fallacies that appeal to emotion, popularity or ignorance
+- Identify logical fallacies that appeal to emotion, popularity or ignorance